 Section 409A of the Code imposes additional significant taxes in the event that an executive officer, director, or service provider receives "deferred compensation" that does not satisfy the requirements of Section 409A of the Code.
 Although we do not maintain a traditional nonqualified deferred compensation plan, Section 409A of the Code does apply to certain severance arrangements, bonus arrangements, and equity awards.
 We structure all our severance arrangements, bonus arrangements, and equity awards.
-We structure all our severance arrangements, bonus arrangements, and equity awards of Section 409A or, to the extent doing so is not possible, to comply with the applicable requirements of Section 409A of the Code.
+We structure all our severance arrangements, bonus arrangements, and equity awards in a manner to either avoid the application of Section 409A or, to the extent doing so is not possible, to comply with the applicable requirements of Section 409A of the Code.